My Shopping Bag Item (0)

 About the Book

-The issues of the environmental history of Naga Hills including physical nature of the region, the terrain, soil and climate, natural vegetation and relationship of the forest and the Nagas.
+The environmental history of the Naga Hills, including the physical nature of the region, the terrain, soil and climate, natural vegetation, and the relationship between the forest

 About Author

-Pushpanjoli Deori is associated with Department of Historic & Archeology, Nagaland University, Kohima, Nagaland and was Fellow of the Maulana Abul Kalam Azad Institute of Asian Studies, Kolkata.
+Pushpanjoli Deori has been associated with Department of Historic & Archeology, Nagaland University, Kohima, Nagaland and was Fellow of the Maulana Abul Kalam Azad Institute of Asian Studies, Kolkata.

 Contents